dxinteractive/dendriform/README.md

 }
 ```

-The `.render()` function can also be called without branching, to simply re-render when there are any changes to the entire form.
+The `.render()` function can also be called without branching.
+As with the above this can also accept a `dependencies` argument to force it to update.

 ```js
 function MyComponent(props) {